-- a) Number of investee issuers that are subject of European Union (EU) or United Nations (UN) sanctions; - b) Percent of sovereign investments flagged for having lack of political rights; - c) Weighted average of sovereign investments stability and peace score as measured by MSCI ESG Research; - d) The number of investee companies that violate the UNGC, ILO or OECD Guidelines for Multinational Enterprises and are therefore part of the Investment Manager's norms-based engagement programme.
-Further details can be found here;
+- a) The number of investee companies that violate the UNGC, ILO or OECD Guidelines for Multinational Enterprises and are therefore part of the Investment Manager's norms-based engagement programme.
+Further details can be found here; - b) Percent of portfolio involved in the manufacture or selling of controversial weapons. - c) Percent of portfolio tied to tobacco products